 This policy applies to Amesbury School ("the School") which includes the EYFS setting and boarding house.
-This policy should be read in conjuction the the EYFS Child Protection and Safeguarding Policy.
 This policy is reviewed and updated annually (as a minimum) and is available on the School website.

 This policy has regard to the following guidance and advice: